kimsagha/NLP_Topic_Extraction/README.md

 #### NER
 - Name Entity Recognition
+- Aim:
-- Aim: extract different types of entities from a text to understand what or who the text was about
+    - Extract different types of entities from a text to understand what or who the text was about

 #### RAKE
 - Rapid Automatic Keyword Extraction
+- Aim:
-- Aim: remove stopwords and use phrase delimiters to locate content bearing tokens
+    - Remove stopwords and use phrase delimiters to locate content bearing tokens

 #### LDA
+- Latent Dirichlet Allocation
+- Aim:
+    - Cluster texts to discover latent topics
+    - Process words and assign them weights indicating their contribution to a topic
+    - 2 models: topic per document and words per topic
 - Additional preprocessing:
     - Create a dictionary from corpus of articles
     - Filter out tokens that appear in less than 3 documents
     - Transform each article into a bag-of-words model
     - Add tf-idf weights to bow models
-- Aim:
-  - Cluster texts to discover latent topics
-  - Process words and assign them weights indicating their contribution to a topic
-  - 2 models: topic per document and words per topic
 - [Results]: coherence score per number of topics
+    - __________________ with 500 topics (number found by BERTopic model)
-  - __________________ with 50 topics
+    - 0.34805681617956025 with 50 topics
     - 0.3538168453269389 with 20 topics (many words reappeared in multiple topics --> reduced the number of topics)
     - 0.3570446379596891 with 10 topics
     - 0.3879960200020037 with 5 topics (maybe it's not enough topics...)

 #### BERTopic
+- BERT (Bidirectional Encoder Representations from Transformers) based topic modelling technique
+- Aim:
-- BERT (Bidirectional Encoder Representations from Transformers) based topic modelling technique: vectorise documents, cluster vectors, find most common words in each cluster
+    - Vectorise documents, cluster vectors, find most common words in each cluster
 - Pros:
     - No need to predetermine number of topics
     - Using pretrained BERT instead of bow contextualises embeddings